Explore London with a mindful photo walk in December and find a festive mix of glittering lights, decorated windows, & Christmas markets!

 Since quiet was the goal for part of this morning’s walk, the next stop is a residential area behind Westminster Abbey.

 It’s full of old-world charm with its intricate doorways, gas street lamps, and architectural details.

 Filled with textures, this corner could keep you fascinated for hours.
 And it’s so quiet, you’d never know Parliament is right around the corner!

 Crossing Millbank Road, I enter Victoria Tower Gardens to take a nature pause.

-When I turn to find a bench by the river to relax for a bit, I see a rainbow!
-This has been a good morning.
+When I turn to find a bench by the river to relax for a bit, I see a rainbow.

 Christmas in London brings plenty of markets and even more yummy food stalls!